 Writing application logs

+stderr.
 Write your application logs using

 stdout for output

+viewed in the Logs Viewer.
 Note that this does not provide log levels that you

 can use for filtering in the Logs Viewer; however, the Logs Viewer does provide

-To view logs written by apps running in the flexible environment, use the Logs Viewer:
+To view logs written by apps running in the flexible environment, use the Logs Viewer.

 Reading logs via API

 There is no API for reading App Engine logs created in the flexible environment.